Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

 \section{Introduction}

-A central question in both cognitive science and artificial intelligence is how humans and artificial systems can acquire competencies for language and motor command in a co-developmental manner, despite having access to only limited learning experiences.
+A central question in both cognitive science and artificial intelligence is how humans and artificial systems can acquire competencies for language and action developmentally, despite having access to only limited learning experiences.
 This question is exemplified in human infants, who achieve remarkable generalization with sparse input.
-This is a stark contrast to large-scale models which rely on massive training corpora, to reach similar capabilities.
+This is a stark contrast to large-scale models which rely on massive training corpora to reach similar capabilities.
 This raises the issue of what mechanisms enable such efficient developmental learning.

-From the perspective of developmental psychology, infants acquire language through rich interaction with their embodied environments.
-Tomasello's ``verb-island'' hypothesis argues that children initially learn verbs in specific, isolated contexts before generalizing across broader linguistic structures \cite{tomasello2003constructing}.
-He also emphasized the importance of embodiment in language acquisition, suggesting that grounding linguistic symbols in sensorimotor experiences is fundamental to language learning \cite{tomasello2005constructing}.
+\textbf{Compositionality, generalization, and exception handling:} From the perspective of developmental psychology, infants acquire language through rich interaction with their embodied environments.
+Tomasello's ``verb-island'' hypothesis argues that children initially learn verbs in specific, isolated contexts before generalizing across broader linguistic structures with compositionality \cite{tomasello2003constructing}.
+He also emphasized the importance of embodiment in language acquisition, suggesting that grounding linguistic symbols in sensorimotor experiences is fundamental to language learning \cite{tomasello2003constructing}.
 This view aligns with other studies in developmental psychology highlighting the role of compositionality and generalization in language acquisition \cite{gleitman1990structural, bloom2000how, smith2005development}.

+In linguistic theory, \emph{compositionality} refers to the principle that the meaning of a complex expression is determined by the meanings of its constituent parts together with the rules used to combine them \cite{Frege1892English,Montague1970,Szabo2017}.
+This principle implies that linguistic representations are structured and rule-governed, typically exhibiting hierarchical organization.
+A key cognitive consequence of compositional structure is \emph{systematicity}, namely the capacity to understand and produce novel but structurally related expressions by recombining familiar elements \cite{FodorPylyshyn1988}.
+In this view, systematic generalization across combinations of verbs, adjectives, and nouns reflects the presence of an underlying compositional organization, rather than mere associative pairing.
+Thus, generalization is not itself the definition of compositionality, but a behavioral manifestation of compositional representations, enabling learners to flexibly construct and interpret utterances that have not been directly encountered \cite{LakeBaroni2018}.